 One of your references must be a professional reference from a pharmacist and one must be an academic reference from a college professor.

-Submit a supplemental application and the associated $60 fee directly to the School of Pharmacy by February 3rd, 2014.
+Submit a supplemental application and the associated $60 fee by March 1, 2016.
 Click here to download the supplemental application.

 Please do not have transcripts, letters of reference, or any other hard-copy items sent to the School of Pharmacy.
 Extraneous items will be shredded and recycled and will not be included in applicant files.